truecrab/VSCode_Extension_Verilog/README.md

 ## Known Issues

+* `Install failed`: If you failed to install this extension, you may be update your vscode to version 1.23.

-It is not known what the issue is.
+It is not known what the other issues are.

 ## Release Notes